microsoft/BotFramework-Composer/Composer/plugins/sample-ui-plugin/README.md

 ## Sample

-To see a working sample in action, just navigate to `/sample-ui-plugin/package.json` in this directory and change the `extendsComposer` property to `true`.
+To see a working sample in action, just navigate to `/sample-ui-plugin/package.json` in this directory and change the `extendsComposer` property to `true`, and the `composer.contributes.views.page-DISABLED` key to `page`.

 Then restart the Composer server.